Karl Lueger: Life and early career

 His birthplace is now the western part of the main building of the Vienna University of Technology at Karlsplatz where Lueger's father worked as an usher at the Vienna Polytechnic.

-He nevertheless was able to attend the renowned Theresianum boarding school (Theresianische Ritterakademie) as a day student.
+He nevertheless was able to attend the Theresianum boarding school (Theresianische Ritterakademie) as a day student.
 He studied law at the University of Vienna, receiving his doctorate in 1870.
 While at the university he was a member of the Catholic Student Association (Katholische akademische Verbindung Norica Wien, K.A.V.
 Norica Wien), part of the Österreichische Cartellverband (ÖCV) fraternities.

 He established his own lawyer's office in Vienna in 1874 and soon became known as a "little people's" („kleine Leute“) advocate.
 In this position, his role model and mentor was the popular Jewish physician and local politician Ignaz Mandl, known as "God of the Little People" in Lueger's district of Landstraße (Third District), whom he followed into political life.
 The association ended when Lueger became identified with antisemitism.
 He died in 1910.